yousef-essa/packet-system-socket/README.md

 1. clone this repository.
 2. head over to server directory.
   2.1. run `npm run install` to download the required dependencies.
-  2.2. run `npm run start` to initiate the server process.
+  2.2. run `npm run server` to initiate the server process.
 3. head over to client directory.
   3.1. run `npm run install` to download the required dependencies.
-  3.2. run `npm run start` to initiate the server process.
+  3.2. run `npm run client` to initiate the client process.
 4. look at both terminals to see the ping/pong debug messages.